hbctraining/Intro-to-R-flipped/activities/poll_questions.md

 ## Functions and Arguments (MP)

-1. The `grep()` function searches for characters or a pattern within each element of a character vector.
-Which argument for the `grep()` function can we change if we want the matching elements in the vector returned rather than the indices for the matching elements?
+1. The grep() function searches for characters or a pattern in each element of a vector.
+Which argument for the grep() function should we change if we want the matching elements in the vector returned rather than the indices for the matching elements?
     - `pattern`
     - `x`
     - `ignore.case`